cat394/link-generator/README.md

 ## Advanced Topics

-### Query Parameters
+### Search Parameters

-To define the query parameter field, write the path like this **Remember to prefix the query parameter with `/`!**
+To define the search parameter field, write the path like this **Remember to prefix the query parameter with `/`!**

 Example: